 FOR EACH ROW clause.

 All other trigger properties are set in the Properties window.
 These properties are:

 Some of these properties can have arbitrary text values, others accept values from a predefined set.
 In the latter case, set the desired value using the embedded combo box.

 Server in the

 Properties window are read-only.

-To save changes you have made, use either Save or Save All buttons of the Visual Studio main toolbar, or press Control+S. Before changes are saved, you will be asked to confirm the execution of the corresponding SQL query in a confirmation dialog.
+To save changes you have made, use either Control + S. Before changes are saved, you will be asked to confirm the execution of the corresponding SQL query in a confirmation dialog.or buttons of the Visual Studio main toolbar, or press

-To observe the runtime behavior of a stored routine and debug any problems, use the Stored Procedure Debugger (available in Connector/Net 6.6 and higher).
-See Section 4.8, “Debugging Stored Procedures and Functions” for details.
+To observe the runtime behavior of a stored routine and debug any problems, use the Stored Procedure Debugger.
+For additional information, see Section 4.10, “Debugging Stored Procedures and Functions”.